IlijaMihajlovic/Collision-Detection-in-SpriteKit/README.md

 ___

 ## Side Note
-* Currently, I do not have an iPhone, so I'm unable to test the app on a real device.
+* Currently, I do not have an iPhone, so I'm unable to test the app on a physical device.
 I apologize in advance for maybe possible bugs.

    Kind regards,